linghuiluo/linghuiluo.github.io/cv.md

-In case of job or collaboration opportunities, my complete CV can be requested by e-mail.
+In case of job or collaboration opportunities, my complete CV in PDF can be requested by e-mail.

 ## Education
 - **Ph.D.
 In Computer Science**, October 27th 2021 (Defense Date), Paderborn University, Germany.